Âé¶¹¹û¶³´«Ã½

 The threat of privatization

-Matthew Lynch writing in states: "Private schools, such as religious schools or charter schools work against inclusion.
-Public schools are open to everyone and provide a stable place for everyone to receive an education despite their affiliation, ethnicity, or background.
-90% of the population received a public education.
+Matthew Lynch, writing in , states: "Private schools, such as religious schools or charter schools, work against inclusion.
+Public schools are open to everyone and provide a stable place for everyone to receive an education, regardless of their affiliation, ethnicity, or background.
+Approximately 90% of U.S. K–12 students attend public schools, according to national education data.
 Would they have all received an education if all K-12 schools were privatized?
 Not likely.

 Additional Resources [+]